Gordon Allan

-Gordon Allan (born 3 April 1998) is an Australian Paralympic cyclist who won a silver medal at 2019 World Para Track Championships.
-He competed at the 2020 Tokyo Paralympics.
+Gordon Allan (born 3 April 1998) is an Australian Paralympic cyclist who won medals at World Para Track Championships.
+He competed at the 2020 Tokyo Paralympics and the 2024 Paris Paralympics.

 Personal

 Allan was born 3 April 1998.
 Allan was born with cerebral palsy affecting his four limbs due to a loss of oxygen at birth.
 He attended Patrician Brothers' College, Blacktown.
 He is studying a Bachelor of Sport and Exercise Science at Western Sydney University.

 Cycling

 Before committing to cycling, Allan was active in athletics, swimming, and football.
 He represented Australia at the Football World Championship Under 19 at the 2015 CPISRA World Games.